Projected Holstein-Primakoff boson representation of quantum spins for spin wave theory

 Here $z_{S,2}-S p_{S,2}=\delta_{S,1/2}=1$ for spin-$1/2$ and vanishes for higher $S$.
 As discussed above, $\hat{H}_{\text{LSWT,FM}}+\hat{H}^{\Proj,(2)}_{\text{FM}}$ has the exact bimagnon energies and wave functions in addition to zero-energy unphysical double-occupancy states, because the omitted normal-ordered terms in $\hat{H}_{\text{FM}}^\Proj$ vanish on any states with two or less HP bosons.

-To illustrate the difference between these results, the bimagnon energies for $S=1/2$ case on a $12\times 12$ square lattice with periodic boundary are computed for the projected HP representation $\hat{H}_{\text{LSWT,FM}} +\hat{H}^{\Proj,(2)}_{\text{FM}}$, the HP represention $\hat{H}_{\text{LSWT,FM}} +\hat{H}^{\HP,(2)}_{\text{FM}}$, the HP representation with $D_z$ term removed, and the exact spin hamiltonian, respectively.
-The details of the derivation of the two-magnon hamiltonian matrices are given in Appendix~\ref{appsec:BimagnonSpinHamiltonian} and \ref{appsec:BimagnonBosonHamiltonian}.
-The results for some $\Vect{q}$ are shown in Fig.~\ref{fig:FM-bimagnon}.
+To illustrate the difference between these results, the bimagnon energies for $S=1/2$ case on a $12\times 12$ square lattice with periodic boundary are computed for the projected HP representation $\hat{H}_{\text{LSWT,FM}} +\hat{H}^{\Proj,(2)}_{\text{FM}}$, the HP represention $\hat{H}_{\text{LSWT,FM}} +\hat{H}^{\HP,(2)}_{\text{FM}}$, the HP representation with $D_z$ term removed, and the exact spin Hamiltonian, respectively.
+The details of the derivation are given in Appendix~\ref{appsec:BimagnonSpinHamiltonian} and \ref{appsec:BimagnonBosonHamiltonian}.
+The results for some $\Vect{q}$ are shown in Fig.~\ref{fig:FM-bimagnon}, and source codes of computation are available in Supplemental Material\footnote{See Supplemental Material at [URL] for the source codes of computation shown in Fig.~\ref{fig:FM-bimagnon}.}.
 For any $\Vect{q}$, the projected HP representation produces the exact bimagnon energies(which are independent of $D_z$ as expected) in addition to a single unphysical zero-energy state corresponding to plane waves of double-occupancy, $\sum_{\Vect{r}}e^{i\Vect{k}\cdot \Vect{r}}\hat{\boson}_{\Vect{r}}^{\dagger 2}|\text{vac}\rangle$.
 The original HP representation results contain a spurious bimagnon bound state for large $D_z$, due to the $-D_z\hat{n}_i^2$ term which should be absent for spin-$1/2$ cases.
 If we remove this $D_z$ term by hand from the original HP representation, the unphysical state will merge into the continuum, and slightly change the physical spectrum.